NattyBumppo/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 ## Solution Algorithm

 We now have enough information to start to solve the problem.
 The first step is to calculate the initial acceleration using {eq}`eq:two-body-inertial-components`.
-This can be done for one direction at a time, as shown in the following code:
+This can be done for one axis at a time, as shown in the following code:

 ::::{tab-set-code}
 :::{literalinclude} scripts/two-body-inertial-numerical-solution.py